-In 2001, the State Legislature authorized the City Council to extend the tax exemption period for the Penn South Redevelopment Company for ten years, provided that the total tax exemption does not exceed 60 years.
+In 2001, the State Legislature authorized the City Council to extend the tax exemption period for the Penn South Redevelopment Company for ten years, provided the total tax exemption not exceed 60 years.
 The Legislature also imposed a floor on the amount of payment in lieu of taxes such development will be required to pay during the remainder of its current 25-year exemption extension and any additional extension period authorized by the City Council.
-The payment shall not be less than the greater of: a) ten percent of the annual rent or carrying charge less utilities for the residential portion of the project; or b) the taxes payable for the residential portion of the project in the fourteenth year of its current 25-year extension period.
+The payment shall not be less than the greater of: a) 10 percent of the annual rent or carrying charge, less utilities, for the residential portion of the project ; or b) the taxes payable for the residential portion of the project in the fourteenth year of its current 25-year extension period.

-Distributional information for this program is grouped with several other programs under the label "Other Residential" and can be found in the Statistical Appendix.
+Distributional information for this program is grouped with several other programs under the label "Other Residential" and can be found in Appendix IV.